 Compared to traditional databases, what's unique to blockchain technology is that it doesn't require a central authority.
-This mechanism is fascinating, but many of the claims about the advantages of blockchain databases over traditional databases are vague or unfounded.
+The mechanism that makes this possible is fascinating, but many of the claims about the advantages of blockchain databases over traditional databases are vague or unfounded.
 However, blockchain's one huge unique effect is that it creates a liquid asset class that evades regulation by the Securities and Exchange Commission and other regulating entities, because it's a new type of distributed, autonomous, international machine with no central authority or admin password.